petri-labs/mokita/x/superfluid/README.md

 - Rewards are distributed per epoch, which is currently a day.
   `abci.go` checks whether or not the current block is at the beginning of the epoch using `BeginBlock`.
-- Superfluid staking will continue to expand to other Osmosis pools based on governance proposals and vote turnouts.
+- Superfluid staking will continue to expand to other Mokisis pools based on governance proposals and vote turnouts.

 ### Example

-If Alice has 500 GAMM tokens bonded to the ATOM \<\> OSMO, she will have the equivalent value of OSMO minted, delegated to her chosen staker, and burned for her each day with Superfluid staking.
+If Alice has 500 GAMM tokens bonded to the ATOM \<\> MOKI, she will have the equivalent value of MOKI minted, delegated to her chosen staker, and burned for her each day with Superfluid staking.
 On the user side, all she has to know is who she wants to delegate her tokens to.
 In order to switch delegation, she has to unbond her tokens from the pool first and